10 Secrets to Growing Tomatoes (Avoid Pitfalls Now!)

 • You definitely do not want to pinch determinate (bush) varieties, or you will have only a few fruit clusters.
 Since determinates bear fruit only on the ends of their branches, never clip them off, or you won’t get any fruit at all!

-The pros to pinching: Most gardeners pinch weekly, letting one or two suckers grow, so each becomes a leader with leaves, flowers, and fruit of its own.
+The pros to pinching: Most gardeners pinch weekly, letting one or two suckers grow so each becomes a leader with leaves, flowers, and fruit of its own.
 Some experts, like Mel Bartholomew (who invented “Square Foot Gardening”), remove all suckers.
 Many sources emphasize pinching of lower suckers and the oldest leaves from the bottom of the stem.
 This reduces fungus problems because the leaves are usually shaded by the rest of the plant and nearest to the soil.
 Spraying weekly with compost tea also seems to help prevent fungal disease.
 Learn more about compost tea.

 The cons to pinching: Pinched plants have larger tomatoes and bear earlier, but they also have fewer tomatoes overall.
 Over-pruning can cause sunscald—a yellow sunburned patch that eventually blisters.
 Unpruned plants yield about twice as much fruit as pruned ones do, but it will take longer for the fruit to ripen.
 Pruning also affects flavor.
-The more foliage a plant has, the more photosynthesis is taking place, which produces more sugars in the fruit.
-The excess foliage shades the fruit and insulates it from summer heat, making it ripen more slowly and improving the taste.
+The more foliage a plant has, the more photosynthesis takes place, which produces more sugars in the fruit.
+The excess foliage shades the fruit and insulates it from the summer heat, making it ripen more slowly and improving the taste.

 Bottom-line: Experiment.
 Of course, if the foliage on your plants is so thick that no fresh air can reach the center of the plant, it definitely needs to be pinched.
 If your indeterminates are reaching for the stars, you can also top them above the highest blossoms to keep them in bounds and encourage green fruit to ripen.